 Moldova is the latest in a burgeoning number of tax jurisdictions that are revising rules to tax the cross-border sales by digital businesses.
-Draft plans state that the new rules may come into effect on January 1, 2020.
+The new rules may come into effect in April 2020.

 Moldova following a global trend